flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210401-12-year-old-caleb-chung-who-volunteered-to-be-part-of-the-pfizer-covid-19-vaccine-study-for/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “Usually I’m just at home doing online school and there’s not much I can really do to fight back against the virus."
+    Usually I’m just at home doing online school and there’s not much I can really do to fight back against the virus.

 ---
 * The information about this study is not yet published – The data being quoted in headlines around the world is based on [Pfizer’s press release.](https://www.pfizer.com/news/press-release/press-release-detail/pfizer-biontech-announce-positive-topline-results-pivotal)